jhakrraman/rt-xnet/README.md

 ```

-Our work is based on the [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer).
+Our work is based on [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer).
 We thank the authors for releasing their code.

 ## If you find this code or the dataset useful for you, please cite